dasayan05/dasayan05.github.io/_posts/blog-tut/2018-11-25-intermediate-python-tutorial.md

 # more code
 ~~~

-OR, equivalently, the caller/client code may use the the native `foreach` construct which internally takes care of the exception handling
+OR, equivalently, the caller/client code may use Python's native `foreach` construct which internally takes care of the exception handling

 ~~~python
 for elem in generator(10):